Video Review

 You are in a spaceship moving in a straight line at constant speed.
 You cannot see out of the ship.
 Assuming perfectly uniform motion, which of the following is true?
 (Select all correct answers.)

 A man standing on the ground sees two lightning flashes simultaneously, 1 kilometer to the east and 1 kilometer to the west of where he is standing.
 Since he sees the light simultaneously, and it travels equal distances, he concludes that the lightning hits the ground at exactly the same time in the two locations.
 What happens according to a man driving by, east to west, very close to the speed of light?
-A depiction of the lightning strikes described above.

 A frame of reference is inertial if